-Applicants are required to provide a CV in the specified format and to adhere to the stated limits on the length of applications.
-Alternative formats are not acceptable.
+Applicants are required to provide a CV in the specified format.
+Care should be taken to address the key criteria for promotion to Reader as specified above.
 The CV should be accompanied by a covering letter from the applicant summarising the case for promotion and indicating the grade to which promotion is sought.
 Additionally, the PVC Dean of the Faculty should provide written assessment of the application.

 Applicants are asked to suggest the names and contact details of three external referees who should be fully independent and clear authorities in the field of work concerned; and who should not be existing or former colleagues, or peers with whom the candidate has worked closely.